 - PNG (Image of Visualization).
 The report consists of a “snapshot” of the visualization.
 Data can be viewed, but cannot be manipulated.

 If you choose HTML or PNG, emailed report data is sent inline as part of the email body.
-If you choose one of the other formats, emailed report data is as an attachment.
+If you choose one of the other formats, emailed report data is sent as an attachment.

 Apply visualization options (Looks-only)

 If selected, data is downloaded after applying table chart visualization settings.
 These settings include the following visualization options:

 If this option is not selected, data is returned without applying table chart visualization settings.